Exploring the Multifaceted Nature of Health

 Use these questions to get started.

-1. Do you use any type of technology to manage your health and medical care?
+1. Do you use any technology to manage your health and medical care?
 If so, is it helpful, or just more busy work?

 2. What is your relationship with your personal physician?
 Do you rely on your doctor to tell you what you should do, or recommend what you should do to stay healthy and treat ailments?